SRKarimov/SDCND-T1-P1-FindingLaneLines/writeup.md

 # **Finding Lane Lines on the Road**

-## Writeup Template
+## Goal

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.
+For all given images of the video we need to find and recognaze the lane lines on left and right sides.

 ---

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

----

-### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+## Algirithm

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My algorithm consisted of 9 steps.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+### *Step one*
+Convert the image to HLS color space.

+### *Step two*
+Filtered a white and yellow lines.

+### *Step three*
+Convert the image to GrayScale color space.

+### *Step four*
+Gaussian blur on the image is helps us reduce noise.

+### *Step five*
+Canny edge detection.
+We used this algorithm to detect edges on the image.

+### *Step six*
+Defining region of interest helps us concentrate our attention only current region, region where we find the lane lines.

+### *Step seven*
+Apply Hough transform to detect lines on our image.

+### *Step eight*
+Separeting lines between left and right side by slope.
+First of all we must filter horizontal and vertical slope.

+### *Step nine*
+And finally, we add these lanes to our original image.

-### 2. Identify potential shortcomings with your current pipeline
+## Identify potential shortcomings with your current pipeline

+First of all my lane lines are rattling.

-One potential shortcoming would be what would happen when ...
+Second potential shortcoming would be what would happen when we lost one of any lane lines, doesn't matter left or right one.

-Another shortcoming could be ...
+And finally shortcoming could be if rain will happen.
+I think my algorithm will not abble to see the mirrored lane lines.

-### 3. Suggest possible improvements to your pipeline
+## Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to apply linear reggression to find mean slope of lines.

-Another potential improvement could be to ...
+Another potential improvement could be to new apgorithm to detect lane lines after rain too.